rderik/dotfiles/README.md

 # vimrc
-just my personal vim configuration
+just my personal dotfiles configuration

-Most of my personal configuration are inspired by the code in [JuneGunn](https://github.com/junegunn configuration) that you can find [here](https://github.com/junegunn/dotfiles/blob/master/vimrc)
+Most of my personal vim configuration are inspired by the code in [JuneGunn](https://github.com/junegunn configuration) that you can find [here](https://github.com/junegunn/dotfiles/blob/master/vimrc)

 If you want to understand what is going on on the vimrc you can use this resource to learn more about vimscript